bayersglassey/geom2018/README.md

 You'll need the [SDL2](https://www.libsdl.org/) development libraries for your OS.

 Once the game is running, use the arrow keys to move.
 F5 enters/exits the debug console.
+Escape key quits.

+If you die or get stuck, press '1' to respawn at the last save point you touched.
+(Save points are the glowing rotating green things.)

 Not very user-friendly yet, is it?
 Don't worry, we're getting there.